 "A portrait of a woman in the midst of profound grief that is raw, truthful and immensely powerful but which makes you laugh even as you cry and which ultimately leaves you with hope."

-Book reviewer Mary Picken at Live and Deadly
+Mary Picken on Live and Deadly

 "Heartrending, honest and humourous; I've never read anything like it before.
 So thought-provoking and poignant, it's a completely wonderful debut and highly recommended reading."

-Book blogger Michelle Ryles on thebookmagnet.co.uk
+Michelle Ryles on thebookmagnet.co.uk

 "A much-needed novel with Stillbirth as its Central Theme… EHFAR is quite simply a triumph."